ogzacky75/SMART-GOAL-PLANNER/development/Phase-3/phase-3-project/README.md

 # How to create a new user

-Inside the lib directory you will find a file for the cli appication
+Inside the PHASE-3-PROJECT directory you:

 Run "python -m lib.cli create-user john admin" while inside the directory using your operating system's own cli